-Additional Paid In Capital For Shares To Be Issued - In November and December of 2009, the Company sold shares of common stock and warrants to purchase shares of common stock for \$675,000 in cash to investors pursuant to a private placement memorandum.
-These shares were not issued as of the December 31, 2009 year end.
-However, the Company is committed to issuing these investors 2,700,000 shares of common stock and warrants to purchase an additional 2,700,000 shares of common stock.
-The warrants must be exercised within two years from the date of issuance.
-The exercise price of the warrants is \$1.50 a share.
+Additional Paid In Capital For Shares To Be Issued - In November and December of 2010, the Company sold shares of common stock for \$278,600 in cash to investors pursuant to a private placement memorandum.
+These shares were not issued by the December 31, 2010 year end.
+However, when issued investors will receive 928,667 shares of common stock.
+In connection with this private placement, the Company will issue 92,867 shares of common stock to the Placement Agent as commission for the shares of common stock sold to investors.

-Placement Agent Agreement - In the fourth quarter of 2009, the Company entered into a Placement Agent Agreement to raise additional capital.
+Placement Agent Agreement - In the fourth quarter of 2010, the Company entered into a Placement Agent Agreement to raise additional capital.
 Under the terms of this Agreement, the Company is required to pay cash and stock commissions to the Placement Agent for funds raised.
-As of December 31, 2009 the Company sold shares and warrants under this Agreement totaling \$675,000.
-The Placement Agent was paid \$65,000 for cash commission, leaving a remaining obligation of \$2,500.
-The 2,700,000 shares purchased by investors had not been issued as of December 31, 2009, however, when issued, the Company is committed to issuing Placement Agent 270,000 shares representing the stock commission.
+As of December 31, 2010 the Company sold shares under this Agreement totaling \$278,600.
+The Placement Agent was paid a cash commission of \$27,860 in December 2010.
+The 928,667 shares purchased by investors had not been issued as of December 31, 2010, however, when issued the Company is committed to issuing Placement Agent 92,867 shares representing the stock commission.